Humpback whales in Cornwall

 Julie has now been a fully qualified marine mammal medic for two years, and the impact can be seen across the Bay – from rescues to removing ring frisbees from the shop, conversations with guests to children’s activities.

-You might spot her walking the Bay before or after a shift, keeping an eye on what’s happening along the shoreline.
+You might spot Julie walking the Bay before or after a shift, scanning the beach and rocks for seals and pups.

 And if you do make that call to BDMLR, it might even be Julie, or Lizzi, responding.

-Lizzi Larbalestier is an advanced marine mammal medic and instructor with BDMLR, and an ocean advocate working along the Cornish coast.
-Before the construction of the BDMLR Cornwall Seal Hospital, Lizzi’s own home became a temporary seal hospital – caring for 139 sick and injured seals.
+Lizzi Larbalestier is an advanced marine mammal medic and instructor with BDMLR.
+Before the construction of the BDMLR Cornwall seal hospital, Lizzi’s own home became a temporary one, caring for 139 sick and injured seals.

 Julie Hull is our Reception Manager and a qualified marine mammal medic with BDMLR, bringing her training into daily life at the Bay.